 After visiting the coffee plantation, we will drive you up to Kintamani for lunch overlooking the volcano and lake Batur.
 From there you have a spectacular view of lake Batur and also the view of active volcano of Mt.
 Batur while enjoying your lunch.

-Final stop of this trip is visiting the waterfall.
-This waterfall is relatively new so you can expect the site is not crowded by tourists. once you arrive there, you will be greeted by nice view of rice fields.
+Final stop of this trip is visiting a hidden waterfall.
+This waterfall is relatively new so you can expect the site is not crowded by tourists.
+On the way to get there, you will also see nice view of rice fields.
 To get to the waterfall you will need to walk down some steps until you reach the edge of the cliff.
 Special steps have been built to easily reach the river bank.

 Continue walking through the river bank and the waterfall is at the end of the trekk.
+There is also another waterfall sits on the other side of the river.
 You can swim at the bottom of the waterfall or at the river stream nearby.
 Dont't forget to bring extra clothes.

 On the way back to your hotel, you can also visit another places of interest that we will pass along the way (if time is available).
 You can discuss it further with your tour driver/guide on the day.

 ~ Please note that this tour is NOT a bicycle tour ~